BruceChanJianLe/FaceRecognition/README.md

 ### Cons

 - The major drawback of this method is that it gives a lot of False predictions.
-- Doesn°Øt work on non-frontal images.
+- Doesn¬°¬Øt work on non-frontal images.
-- Doesn°Øt work under occlusion
+- Doesn¬°¬Øt work under occlusion

 ## 2. DNN Face Detector in OpenCV